 - I am using a fork of Down for Markdown → HTML processing.
 The original does not support Swift Package Manager (SPM), while mine only supports SPM.

 - command line options parsing is via SPM's Argument Parser

 swift run, it will watch for file changes and rebuild the site.
 I wrote a messy, recursive file system watcher using Dispatch Source.
 I am going to look into replacing it with SPM's FSWatch later.

 - Prism handles code syntax highlighting by styling CSS classes emitted by Down (CommonMark).

-I have several other things in store, specially tags and posts chronology.
+I have several other things in store, especially tags and posts chronology.